MetaMask/metamask-docs/snaps/reference/permissions.md

 entry points, which MetaMask calls after a successful installation or update, respectively.

 :::tip
-You can modify the execution limit of your lifecycle hooks by using [Snap-defined timeouts](#snap-defined-timeouts).
+You can modify the lifecycle hooks' execution limit using [Snap-defined timeouts](#snap-defined-timeouts).
 :::

 Specify this permission in the manifest file as follows: